Published: September 19, 2010

-I’d like to consolidate all my debts into one loan—where would I find such a loan?
+I’d like to consolidate all my debts in one loan—where would I find such a loan?

 I can’t stop spending money, even when I don’t have enough—is there anywhere I can go for help with this problem?

-You might consider joining, or starting, a local Debtors Anonymous group, which follows the same organizational principles as Alcoholics Anonymous (AA).
-To find out more about the organization, visit the Debtors Anonymous website.
+You might consider joining, or starting, a local Debtors Anonymous group, which uses the same organizational principles as Alcoholics Anonymous (AA).
+To find out more about the organization, visit the Debtors Anonymous website (www.debtorsanonymous.org).

 What is credit counseling?

 Credit counseling organizations work with people who are in debt or having money troubles to set up budgets and bill-paying plans.
-The counselor can contact your lenders to work out a plan for you to repay your bills, often at reduced interest rates.
-There will most likely be a small fee for this service.
+The counselor can contact your lenders to work out a plan for you to repay your bills.
+There may be a small fee for this service.

 When you are looking for a credit counselor, beware of companies that offer quick and easy solutions to your debt problems.
 There is no easy or quick fix to controlling debt.

 The National Foundation for Credit Counseling, an association of hundreds of local credit counseling offices, can help you find a counseling service near you.
-Call (800) 388-2227 or visit the NFCC’s website.
+Call (800) 388-2227 or visit its website (www.nfcc.org).